skatejs/skatejs/README.md

 Usage
 -----

-Creating a new component out of existing and new DOM elements is as easy as passing a CSS selector and a component.
+Creating a new component out of existing and new DOM elements is as easy as passing a CSS selector and a component definition.

     skate('css[selector]', function(element) {
       // your component initialisation here